Environment & Plantation

 Fossil fuels are currently one of the largest global challenges.
 Nowadays, everyone is concentrating on adopting renewable energy sources.
 Trees have the potential to be an excellent renewable energy source if they are managed appropriately.
 They are easy to use, have been there forever, and, with careful forest management, may make wonderful eco-friendly fuel.

 There are numerous benefits of planting trees.
-It will not only contribute to help fight climate change but will also restore the quality of life in our community.
+It will not only contribute to helping fight climate change but will also restore the quality of life in our community.

 Since the inception of the Nitya Foundation, we have planted thousands of trees in different states across pan India and we work towards implementing various programs on social forestry, and community forestry.
 We also aim to raise nurseries of various plants and to conduct various environmental awareness programs.